aprilbruce/aprilbruce.github.io/portfolio.md

 <img src="assets/Client Implementation Use Case Diagram.png" width="450">

-## Customer Personas
-Examples of user persona development to support requirement clarity and user-centered design decisions in process.

----

-## Journey Mapping
-Process and experience mapping artifacts used to identify pain points, dependencies, and improvement opportunities in process.

----

 ### KPI Dashboard – Operational Insights
 Dashboard used to visualize performance trends, identify operational gaps, and support data-driven decision-making across business teams.